 The Alfred Hitchcock

-Finally, we couldn’t do a round-up without a mention for the grand old Whipps Cross Road watering hole that directly faces Leyton Flats: with all the hammering and cleaning in the roadside courtyard recently, expect a very spacious, sheltered area to sip a pint.
+Finally, we couldn’t do a round-up without a mention for the grand old Whipps Cross Road watering hole that directly faces Leyton Flats: a recent change of management has created a spacious, sheltered area to sip a pint.
 Let’s face it, you deserve one.
+Read more about it here.

 And, by popular demand, one more for the road…thanks to our readers and followers who mentioned The Birkbeck Tavern on Langthorne Road, whose surprisingly park-like oasis boasts lawn, picnic benches and lots of established foliage: another E11 gem.